Xilinx/brevitas/README.md

 ### A mixed float-integer LeNet

-Targeting other inference frameworks that support a mixture of floating-point and quantized layers, like onnxruntime and PyTorch itself, is also supported.
+Brevitas also supports targeting other inference frameworks that support a mixture of floating-point and quantized layers, such as *onnxruntime* and *PyTorch* itself.
-In this case, we mark whether a quantized layer should keep its output quantized or not with `return_quant_tensor`.
+In this case then, `return_quant_tensor` clarifies to the export manager whether the output of a layer should be dequantized to floating-point or not.
-Any layer with `return_quant_tensor=False` (which is default) dequantizes its output to floating-point:
+Additionally, since for those target platforms low precision acceleration is not yet supported, we target 7-bit and 8-bit quantization:

 ```python
 from torch import nn